-It is possible also to have management structures that borrow from corporate organizations.
-For example, an LLC can choose to establish a “Board of Directors” or “Board of Managers” who then appoint officers.
-Typically, the board is a committee of individuals elected by the LLC Members who hold ownership in the company.
+It is possible for LLCs to borrow certain management structures from corporate organizations.
+For example, an LLC can choose to establish a “Board of Directors” or “Board of Managers” which are tasked with appointing officers.
+The Board is typically a committee of individuals elected by the LLC Members who hold ownership in the company.
 This structure would be detailed in the company’s Operating Agreement.

-This type of structure can work well for a family-owned and managed business where siblings want to control the company by majority director vote.
+The Board structure tends to work well for family-owned and managed businesses where siblings want to control the company by majority director vote.

 Does An LLC Have A President?